Showing posts with label doctors. Show all posts

 Saturday, April 21, 2012

-Best known perhaps for his proof of the existence of God, St Anselm (1033-1109) is very much a satin for our times when the relationship between Church and State is once more in dispute.
+Best known perhaps for his proof of the existence of God, St Anselm (1033-1109) is very much a saint for our times, when the relationship between Church and State is once more in dispute.

 St Anselm was a Benedictine monk who entered the monastery of Bec at the age of 27 and became abbot in 1079.
 Under his rule the monastery became famous as a centre of learning, attracting students from all over Europe.

-He was appointed Archbishop of Canterbury in 1093, but underwent several periods of disagreement exile due to struggles with King William II and Henry I over his assertion of the freedom of the Church from lay control (the investiture dispute), and the requirement of the State to submit to the spiritual advice of the Church.
+He was appointed Archbishop of Canterbury in 1093, but underwent several periods of exile due to struggles with King William II and Henry I over the freedom of the Church from lay control (the investiture dispute), and the requirement of the State to submit to the spiritual advice of the Church.

 He was proclaimed a doctor of the Church in 1720.